PRX/Porter/README.md

 Callbacks are sent as individual tasks succeed or fail.
 For example, if a job includes three `Copy` tasks, a callback will be sent after each copy task completes.
 (Tasks are processed in parallel, so callbacks may arrive in any order).
 Task callbacks can be identified by the `TaskResult` key.
 The original task definition is also included in the callback under the `Task` key.

-The JSON message for a successful `Copy` task callback looks like this:
+The JSON message for a successful `Copy` task callback looks like this (note the `TaskResult.Result` key):

 ```json
 {